 When you get a new horse it is natural that you want to bond with it.
 Hopefully, your new horse means the start of a new and exciting relationship.
-Your horse won't automatically fall in love with you like you likely will with.
-Relationships can take time.
+Your horse won't automatically fall in love with you like you likely will with it, as relationships can take time.
 Here are ways to help create a bond between you and your new horse.

 01 of 08

 Firm, Fair and Consistent

 Just like with children, you should be firm, fair and consistent.
 At all times, you should be firm in your leadership.
 Communicate clearly and firmly your expectations regarding your horse's manners and behavior.
-If you ask your horse to step over five steps, and he knows how to do that, don't let him away with five steps over and three steps back.
+If you ask your horse to step over five steps, and your horse knows how to do that, don't let away with five steps over and three steps back.

 But be fair.
 Don't expect a horse to do anything it is not trained or physically able to do.
 And be consistent.
 When you ask your horse to back up, do it in the exact same way every time.
 Feed it at the same time.
 Use the same aids and cues each time you work with your horse.
 Horses are creatures of habit and like predictability.

 02 of 08